anastasiiaf/GuessColorGame/README.md

+# Guess color game
-# Guess a color based on HEX or RGB code.
+Try to guess color based on HEX or RGB code!
 Inspired by Colt Steele's project (The Web Development Bootcamp)